boystrange/LinearityChallenge/fin/DeadlockFreedom.lagda.md

 deadlock-freedom P Q reds = live Q
 ```

-## Deadlock Freedom for Closed Processes
+## Deadlock freedom for closed processes

 Processes that are well typed in a singleton context containing only
 the type `One` enjoy a specialized deadlock-freedom result that more